joelparkerhenderson/demo-shopping-cart-exercise-with-ruby/README.md

 ## Requirement: calculate the total cost

-We need a till that calculates the cost of items, so create the files:
+**Setup:** We want a till that can calculate the total cost of items:

 ```sh
 touch lib/till.rb